Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model: The One-Boson-Exchange Potential

 \subsection{The Lagrangian}

 First we write down the Lagrangians that encode the couplings between the heavy hadrons and the light mesons ($\pi$, $\sigma$, $\rho$, $\omega$).
 We use the light-quark notation introduced in Sect.~\ref{subsec:light-quark}.
-For the light-quark field within the heavy mesons the Lagrangian reads as follows
+For the effective light-quark field degree of freedom within the heavy mesons the Lagrangian reads as follows

-where $g_1$ and $g_{\sigma 1}$ are the couplings to the pion and the sigma meson respectively, while $g_{V1}$ and $f_{V1}$ with $V = \rho, \omega$ are the electric- and magnetic-type couplings to the vector mesons; $M_1$ is a mass scale that we introduce for $f_{V1}$ to be dimensionless.
-For the light-diquark field within the heavy baryons we have
+where {$g_1$ is the pion axial coupling, $f_{\pi} = 132\,{\rm MeV}$ the pion decay constant, $g_{\sigma 1}$ the coupling to the sigma meson}, while $g_{V1}$ and $f_{V1}$ with $V = \rho, \omega$ are the electric- and magnetic-type couplings to the vector mesons; $M_1$ is a mass scale that we introduce for $f_{V1}$ to be dimensionless. {Finally $\vec{\tau}$ refers to the isospin matrices as applied to the charmed meson, which coincide with the Pauli matrices.} For the effective light-diquark field within the heavy baryons we have

 The spin of the light-diquark field is $S_L = 1$, which means that there are three possible type of interactions with a vector field: electric-, magnetic- and quadrupole-type.
 They correspond to the $g_{V2}$, $f_{V2}$ and $h_{V2}$ couplings.
-The mass $M_2$ is introduced to make the $f_{V2}$ and $h_{V2}$ couplings dimensionless.
-For the quadrupole-type term we have introduced the spin-2 tensor
+The mass $M_2$ is introduced to make the $f_{V2}$ and $h_{V2}$ couplings dimensionless. {$\vec{T}$ represents the isospin matrices for the charmed baryons, which are identical to the spin-1 matrices but applied to isospin space instead.} For the quadrupole-type term we have introduced the spin-2 tensor